 Clean the Entire Kitchen

-Once the utensils are cleaned, it is essential to clean your entire kitchen as well, which means addressing all the different parts of the kitchen.
+Once you have germ-free utensils, it is essential to clean your entire kitchen as well, which means addressing all the different parts of the kitchen.
 These include surfaces like countertops, kitchen sinks, gas stove and so on.

 Things to Keep in Mind While Cleaning Non-stick Cookware